FortAwesome/wordpress-fontawesome/docs/wordpress-7-readiness.md

 **Plugin version audited:** 5.1.5 (`main`)
 **Date:** 2026-07-18
+**Revised:** 2026-07-27 — the original P0 `getComputedStyle` finding was **retracted** after browser testing disproved it; see [Investigated and dismissed](#investigated-and-dismissed).
 **Scope:** Compatibility with WordPress 7.0, with emphasis on the **iframed block editor** and how the plugin's block / rich‑text format behave inside it.
 **References:**
 - [WordPress 7.0 Field Guide](https://make.wordpress.org/core/2026/05/14/wordpress-7-0-field-guide/)
 - [PR #298 — "Add `enqueue_block_assets` to action hooks"](https://github.com/FortAwesome/wordpress-fontawesome/pull/298) (open, unmerged as of this audit)

 > **Note on methodology.** This is a **static‑analysis** audit.
 A dockerized WordPress 7 environment was not available, so none of the findings below have been confirmed by running the plugin in a live WP7 iframed editor.
 Every item marked **Verify** needs a runtime check once an environment is available.
 File/line references are to the current `main`.
+>
+> **One exception:** the cross‑frame `getComputedStyle` question *was* settled empirically, by reproducing the outer‑window/inner‑element shape directly in Chromium, Firefox, and WebKit (see [Investigated and dismissed](#investigated-and-dismissed)).
+That is the standard the other cross‑frame items should be held to before they are treated as real — **static analysis produced a false positive here, and may have produced others.**

 ---